This article was reviewed and edited by Perrin Adams, one of our resident SHTF Preparedness Authorities

 Metal Rocket Stove

-The design shown in the video is built with enhanced functionality with a handle, hinge, and cover for the fuel magazine.
-It may look a little complicated to follow, but it’s guaranteed to be more durable than the simpler designs.
+This design takes things up a notch with a handle, hinge, hatch cover, and pan mount.
+Watch the video carefully to see how each part is made and connected.
+It may be a little complicated to follow, but it’s guaranteed to be more durable than the simpler designs.

 Dakota Fire Hole